dylan-lang/dylan-programming-book/source/part1.rst

 and method definition, class inheritance, method dispatch, and modularity.

-:doc:`time-code` contains the code developed in `See Basic Concepts <part1.htm#63538>`_ as a complete working library.
+:doc:`time-code` contains the code developed in `Basic Concepts <part1.htm#63538>`_ as a complete working library.